PhD in Rehabilitation and Movement Science

 3

-RMS 798 may be taken until a non-dissertation course is completed (e.g., RMS 711 or RMS 719).
-Non-dissertation RMS courses are expected to be completed in the established course time frame.
-In the rare occurrence a student does not finish a non-dissertation RMS course, they may take RMS 798.
+May be taken until a nondissertation course (e.g., RMS 711 or RMS 719) is completed.
+Nondissertation RMS courses are expected to be completed in the established course time frame, but in the rare occurrence a student does not finish a nondissertation RMS course, the student may take RMS 798.

 Suggested Plan of Study